seasketch/geoprocessing/packages/wiki-docs/Contributing.md

 # Storybook components

-The framework has it's own storybook project that can be launched using `npm run start-storybook`.
+The framework has it's own storybook project that can be launched using `npm run storybook`.
 These components and their stories can be found under `packages/geoprocessing/src/components/`.
 As common ui patterns are developed the intention is to create a library of useful components with good documentation that report authors can use.

 # Make and Test Modifications